-Before you create an estate plan that includes a Medicaid Planning Trust, discuss the full range of your retirement and health care planning options with a Cape Cod estate planning attorney.
+Before you create an estate plan that includes a Medicaid Planning Trust, discuss the full range of your retirement and health care planning options with a Cape Cod estate & trust administration attorney.

 If you will keep reading, you will learn what a Medicaid Planning Trust (sometimes called an Irrevocable Income Only Trust or “IIOT”) is.
 You will also learn why these trusts are coming under scrutiny and why a Medicaid Planning Trust may not be your best estate planning option.